 Weygand, Maxime, born 21-01-1867, Brussels, Belgium of unknown parents.
 He was long suspected of being the illegitimate son of either Empress Carlota of Mexico (by General Alfred Van der Smissen); or of her brother Leopold II , King of the Belgians, and Leopold’s Polish mistress.
 Van der Smissen always seemed a likely candidate for Weygand’s father because of the striking resemblance between the two men.
 Weygand educated in France, he went in 1886 to Saint-Cyr, the French training school for officers, and graduated with high honours in 1888.
 He studied and then taught at the cavalry school at Saumur and, by 1914, had attracted the attention of Marshal Ferdinand Foch who made him his chief of staff.
 Syria.
 Foch died on 20-03-1929, age 77 in Paris.
 After reaching agreement for the armistice that ended World War I. This is Ferdinand Foch’s own railway carriage in the Forest of Compiègne.
 Foch’s chief of staff Maxime Weygand is second from left.
 Third from the left is the senior British representative, Sir Rosslyn Wemyss.
 Foch is second from the right.
 On the right is Admiral George Hope.

 Death and burial ground of Weygand, Maxime.

-He died on 28-01-1965 in Paris at the age of 98.
+He died on 28-01-1965 in Paris at the age of 98, after breaking a thigh bone in a fall.
 He had married Marie-Renée the daughter of Brigadier General Viscount de Forsanz, of Brittany.
 They had a younger son Jacques.